queenbaddie/esme-pbl3/ESME_PBL3/README.md

 Explain how your code is organized.
 An "Architect-level" README should describe the separation of concerns.

 - **main.py**: Entry point of the application.
 It initializes the Tkinter window, displays the menus, manages the game flow and connects the interface with the game logic.

-- **ai/**: Contains the artificial intelligence of the game.
-It implements the Minimax algorithm used to calculate the best possible move for the AI depending on the selected difficulty level.

-- **board/**: Contains the Board class responsible for managing the game grid, checking available moves, detecting a winner, and resetting the board.

-- **player/**: Contains the Player class which represents a player and stores the player's symbol (X or O).

 ## **🧪 Testing & Validation**